FluffierKittens/SnowRunner-Disable-Auto-Reverse/README.md

+# ⛔️ DEPRECATED ⛔️

+This mod is no longer being updated/maintained.
+All features (and more) are available in [SnowRunner-UI-Changes](https://github.com/FluffierKittens/SnowRunner-UI-Changes).

+The code in this repository is only compatible with SnowRunner.exe version 1.188853.SNOW_DLC9

 # Disable AUTO REVERSE for SnowRunner
 A mod to do nothing more than disable AUTO REVERSE.
 The only way to reverse is now with the dedicated R gear.